maravtdm/lookandfeel/README.md

 notify-send is used to push notifcation when theme changes

 **Important :**
-Remember to blacklist the package for not to be removed by _slackpkg clean_system_
+Remember to blacklist the package for not to be removed by _slackpkg clean-system_
 ``echo "lookandfeel-*" | sudo tee -a /etc/slackpkg/blacklist``